Sign In / Sign Out

 Pamela Lane Business

-Pamela Lane is the Business Operations Specialist for the American Indian Policy Institute.
-In her role as BOS, she is responsible for all AIPI Busines operations, personnel, and financial administrative activity.
-Pamela has fifteen years of higher education experience including ASU Purchasing, the Hispanic Research Center, Housing, and Student Life.
+As Operations and Admin Support Services Manager for the American Indian Policy Institute, Pam is responsible for all AIPI Business operations, personnel, and financial administrative activity.
+Pamela has eighteen years of higher education experience including ASU Purchasing, the Hispanic Research Center, Housing, and Student Life.
 Pamela is an ASU alumna and has an M.A. from the College of Liberal Arts & Sciences in Liberal Studies and an undergraduate degree in Business Management/Administration from the University of Phoenix.
-She is community oriented and enjoys the responsibilities of being an administrator at the American Indian Policy Institute.
-An Arizona native, Pamela lives in Laveen, Arizona with her husband Kent and son Christopher.
+She is community-oriented and enjoys the responsibilities of being an administrator at the American Indian Policy Institute.
+An Arizona native, Pamela lives in Ahwatukee, Arizona with her husband Kent and son Christopher.

 Policy and Research Analyst